 Canon designed the existing EOS 100D to be as small as an APS-C format DSLR could possibly be, and it’s blessed with such petite proportions that you could almost have called it cute.
 But size isn’t everything.
 The EOS 100D’s tech now looks dated, so Canon has injected four years of technological advancement into the new EOS 200D.

 At its heart is a new 24.2MP sensor and cutting-edge DIGIC 7 image processor, upping the maximum sensitivity to ISO 51,200 in expanded mode and boosting burst capture from 4fps to 5fps, though video recording still maxes out at full HD 1080p.
 It comes with Wi-Fi, NFC and Bluetooth built in, and photographers new to DSLR shooting will appreciate Canon’s guided shooting mode.
+It's so user-friendly we've included it in our best cameras for kids guide.

 Build & handling